boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/node-js.md

      ```

 ## How this sample works
- 1. Based on the `dashboardId` from the `embedConfig.json` file, authorize the server URL by calling the `GetEmbedDetails` API(http://localhost:8080/embeddetail/get) call with the provided `embedConfig` values.
+ 1. To authorize the server URL, call the `GetEmbedDetails` API (http://localhost:8080/embeddetail/get) with the provided `embedConfig` values, based on the `dashboardId` from the `embedConfig.json` file.
     ![Get Embed Config Details](/static/assets/javascript/sample/images/nodejs-authorize.png)

- 2. In the above authorization, generate the `SignatureUrl` with the provided `EmbedSecret key` and validate embed details in Bold BI.
-Once the details are validated, the dashboard starts to render in `index.html`.
+ 2. In the previous authorization, generate the `SignatureUrl` using the provided `EmbedSecret key` and validate the embed details in Bold BI.
+Once the details are validated, the dashboard will start to render in `index.html`.

 ## Steps to create new Node.js application to embed dashboard

- 1. Create a folder in the desired location and open it in the Visual Studio Code.
+ 1. Create a folder in the desired location and open it in Visual Studio Code.

  2. Open the terminal in Visual Studio Code.
 Please refer to the following image.
     ![Terminal Image](/static/assets/javascript/sample/images/node-terminal-image.png)

  3. Please ensure that you have enabled embed authentication on the `embed settings` page.
-If it is not currently enabled, please refer to the following image or detailed <a href="https://help.boldbi.com/site-administration/embed-settings/#get-embed-secret-code" target="_blank">instructions</a> to enable it.
+If it is not currently enabled, please refer to the following image or detailed <a href="/site-administration/embed-settings/#get-embed-secret-code" target="_blank">instructions</a> to enable it.
     ![Embed Settings](/static/assets/javascript/sample/images/embed-settings.png)

- 4. To download the `embedConfig.json` file, please follow this <a href="https://help.boldbi.com/site-administration/embed-settings/#get-embed-configuration-file" target="_blank">link</a> for reference.
+ 4. To download the `embedConfig.json` file, please follow this <a href="/site-administration/embed-settings/#get-embed-configuration-file" target="_blank">link</a> for reference.
 Additionally, you can refer to the following image for visual guidance.

     ![EmbedSettings image](/static/assets/javascript/sample/images/embed-settings-download.png)
     ![EmbedConfig Properties](/static/assets/javascript/sample/images/prop-core.png)

- 5. Copy the downloaded `embedConfig.json` file and paste it into the designated [location](https://github.com/boldbi/nodejs-sample) within the application.
-Please ensure that you have placed it in the application as shown in the following image.
+ 5. Please copy the downloaded `embedConfig.json` file and paste it into the designated [location](https://github.com/boldbi/nodejs-sample) within the application.
+Make sure you have placed it in the application exactly as shown in the following image.

     ![EmbedConfig image](/static/assets/javascript/sample/images/node-embed-settings-image.png)

- 6. Create a `js` file with the name `embed.js` and an `html` file with the name `index.html`.
+ 6. Create a `JavaScript` file named `embed.js` and an `html` file named `index.html`.

  7. In the `index.html` file, refer to the mandatory file in the <head> tag.
 The <body> tag initializes the `embedSample()` method, and the DOM element with the `dashboard` id is created in the `<div>` tag where the required dashboard will be rendered.

     ```js
     <head>
-        <script type="text/javascript" src="https://cdn.boldbi.com/embedded-sdk/v6.16.12/boldbi-embed.js"></script>
+        <script type="text/javascript" src="https://cdn.boldbi.com/embedded-sdk/v7.6.12/boldbi-embed.js"></script>
     </head>
     <body onload="embedSample();">
         <div id="dashboard"></div>
     </body>
     ```

- 8. In the `<script>` tag, define the required properties as follows.
+ 8. In the `<script>` tag, define the required properties as follows:

      ```js